-Join Ben Long for an in-depth discussion in this video Scene modes and image format, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Scene modes and image format, part of Nikon D5100 Essential Training.

 On this part of the mode dial, you'll find your scene modes.…These are modes that bias the camera's decision-making to make it better suited…to certain types of shooting situations.…For example, if I dial over here to Portrait Scene mode, I get some decisions…on the part of the camera that are going to be better suited to shooting…portraits of people.…First of all, it's automatically going to choose a portrait picture style which…is going to make skin tones look better, possibly make hair look better.…It's also going to bias the cameras exposure decisions so that it will lean more…on the side a wider apertures, which will get me shallower depth of field.
 That…will help blur out the background and bring more attention to my subject.…

 And really this is all that scene modes are: they just are changing the cameras…decision-making process a little bit.…If I go to Landscape mode, I'm going to automatically get landscape picture…control as well as smaller apertures for deeper depth of field.…The flash will be turned off.…

 - Attaching a lens to a camera

 - Deciding how many batteries and media cards are needed